Evolveye/Cactu-discord.js/readme.md

 The main `commands` scope does not accept the properties.

 #### Commands
-Commands are a methods.
+Commands are methods.
-Methods have a parameters, and a code.
+Methods have parameters and a code.

-Here, parameters are a informations about command.
+Here, parameters are informations about command.
 These parameters, description, and permissions.
-Code is a code - nothing mutch.
+The code is a code - nothing much.

 Method properties:
-**`params`**: Object which keys are the command names, and values are the command parameters masks (regular expresions).
+**`params`**: Object which keys are the command names, and values are the command parameters masks (regular expressions).
 **`roles`**: That's a standard.
 Name, or array of names of the roles needed to see the scope.
 **`desc`**: That's a standard too.
 Description of the scope.

-In example:
+For example:
 ```js
 commandName(
   params: { amountOfSomething:/\d+/ },